aws-samples/redshift-immersionday-labs/lab4/README.md

 ```

 ## Create a Single Version of Truth
+In the next part of this lab, we will demonstrate how to create a view which has data that is consolidated from S3 via Spectrum and the Redshift direct-attached storage.

 ### Create a view
 Create a view that covers both the January, 2016 Green company DAS table with the historical data residing on S3 to make a single table exclusively for the Green data scientists.
 Use CTAS to create a table with data from January, 2016 for the Green company.
 Compare the runtime to populate this with the COPY runtime earlier.

 <details><summary>Hint</summary>
 <p>